wrench-project/wrench/doc/source/wrench_101/xrootd.rst

 An XRootD storage service is described by specifying the deployment of the nodes in the XRootD tree on hardware resources (i.e., hosts where individual nodes in the tree will execute and access disks available at these hosts).
-To this end, a :cpp:class:`wrench::XRootD::XRootDDeployment` object must be created first, before the simulation is launched.
-An instance of an XRootDDeployment is constructed based on:
+To this end, a :cpp:class:`wrench::XRootD::Deployment` object must be created first, before the simulation is launched.
+An instance of an Deployment is constructed based on:

 -  A :cpp:class:`wrench::Simulation` object;
 -  Optional Maps (``std::map``) of configurable default properties